lickcreative/website/README.md

 ### Contact

 This section loops over each location in `_locations` and outputs them in a grid with the address and phone number provided in the frontmatter of each.

+## Lab

+The `_lab` Collection holds each of the pages concerning the Lab.
+These act as almost a microsite linked from the homepage (although the layout it very similar to the Work pages).

+`_lab/index.md` is the first page (at the URL /lab), and the others follow.
+The order is established by a `position` frontmatter value, as with the home sections.
+The complex looking Liquid tags in the Lab layouts generate the correct arrow links that navigate to the previous/next page based on the `position` value.

+## Layouts

+### Work Pages

+`work-page.html` is the layout for all the Work pages.
+It will take the `cover_image` frontmatter value and use it as the full viewport cover image.
+It displays the content text in a box over the image and will show a grid of work images underneath (if these images exist in the frontmatter).

+### Lab Pages

+`lab-cover.html` and `lab-tech.html` are very similar to the work page layout.
+The only difference is the previous/next navigation arrows.

 [Jekyll]: https://jekyllrb.com/
 [Github Pages]: https://pages.github.com/